First: Concentrate on essentials

 - anything else is not suitable for memos.

 Step 3: Write a concise subject line

 On the high meaning of the subject line was already in the episodes over letters and eMails pointed out.
-The same applies to memos: Describe the problem or the facts briefly and precisely, ideally as a question.
-So not "Restructuring Distribution System", but: "How should we redesign our distribution system?"
+The same applies to memos: Briefly and precisely describe the problem or the facts, ideally as a question.
+So not: “Restructuring the sales system”, but: “How should we redesign our sales system?”